 There are three kinds of papers you will submit in “What Good is Tolerance?”:

-In order to avoid the pitfalls of arguing too broadly (such as by attempting to make sweeping suggestions about “society” or “human nature”), you might focus your commentary by briefly citing a relevant article from a newspaper of record (such as The New York Times, The Wall Street Journal, The Washington Post, or The Albuquerque Journal).
-Especially because of the brevity of the assignment, the more specific you can be, the better.
+You are encouraged to write on political themes, and you should not worry about my political sensibilities.
+I am interested in hearing your stance and giving you the opportunity to articulate your understanding of philosophy in light of current events.
+In order to avoid the pitfalls of arguing too broadly (such as by attempting to make sweeping suggestions about “society” or “human nature”), you might focus your commentary by briefly citing a relevant article from a newspaper of record (such as The Albuquerque Journal, The New York Times, The Wall Street Journal, or The Washington Post).

 I will comment on these lightly.
 Since they will be graded on a pass/fail basis, as a general rule they will not be accepted late.
 A pattern of especially good or especially sloppy work will affect your grade.